Tiny CA - OpenSSL-CA

 WARNING: This is intended for testing/throw-away environment.
 Don’t use it for production.

-Install CA certificate into browser.
+Install CA certificate into browser or OS.

 Install server certificate and key into webserver.